Battle of Jenin (2002): War crimes allegations

 Harel and Issacharoff wrote that the IDF's misconduct with the media, including Kitri's statement, contributed to the allegations of massacre.
 Mofaz later admitted that the limitations imposed on the media were a mistake.
 Head of the Operations Directorate, General Dan Harel, said: "Today, I would send a reporter in every APC".
-IDF Spokeswoman, Miri Eisen, said the decision not to allow reporters into the camp was a difficult one: "The press people said 'Listen, the journalists aren't going to like it' and the operational people said 'We don't care about the journalists right now and about our image, we don't want them inside.'
+IDF Spokeswoman, Miri Eisin, said the decision not to allow reporters into the camp was a difficult one: "The press people said 'Listen, the journalists aren't going to like it' and the operational people said 'We don't care about the journalists right now and about our image, we don't want them inside.'
 It had to do with the way we were working operationally inside the camp.
 We had infantry coming in from 360 degrees which means that you're firing in all different directions.
 It's not like a journalist can be [safe] on one side or another.
 It's a very difficult type of combat to coordinate with the forces, let alone with somebody you don't know who's inside."

 In Pierre Rehov's documentary The Road to Jenin, a Palestinian doctor claimed that on the second day, the city's hospital was hit by eleven tank shells.
 However, in both Rehov's film and Richard Landes's 2005 film Pallywood, the supposed hits shown on Jenin hospital were compared to an actual building hit by Merkava tank shelling, suggesting that the supposed hit marks were staged.

 Lorenzo Cremonesi, the correspondent for the Italian newspaper Corriere della Sera in Jerusalem, writes in a 2009 article, that he slipped past the army barricades and entered the Jenin camp on April 13, 2002.
 He says the hospital was almost deserted as doctors played cards in the emergency room and that he spoke to 25 lightly wounded patients who told heartrending stories but when asked for names of the dead and urged to show where the bodies were, became evasive.
 "In short, it was all talk and nothing could be verified," wrote Cremonesi.
 "At the end of that day, I wrote that the death toll was not more than 50 and most of them were combatants".
 Cremonesi criticized Israel's exclusion of the media from Jenin and from Gaza during the 2009 war, saying, "If you hide something from me, that means first and foremost that you want to hide it, and secondly, that you have done something wrong."